 Method of the interface Constraint Comment Impl.
-Level void setName (String name) Defines the name of this constraint Common String getName() Returns the name of this constraint Common void setImpl(Object impl) This method defines a concrete implementation of this constraint provided by a specific CP solver Common Object getImpl () This method returns a concrete implementation of this constraint provided by a specific CP solver Common void setObject (Object obj) This method is used to attach any business object to this constraint Common Object getObject() This methods returns a business object associated with this constraint Common void post() This method is used to post the constraint.
+Level void setName (String name) Defines the name of this constraint Common String getName() Returns the name of this constraint Common void setImpl(Object impl) This method defines a concrete Common implementation of this constraint provided by a specific CP solver Object getImpl () This method returns a concrete implementation of this constraint provided by a specific CP solver Common void setObject (Object obj) This method is used to attach any business object to this constraint Common Object getObject () This methods returns a business object associated with this constraint Common void post() This method is used to post the constraint.
 If the posting was unsuccessful, this method throws a runtime exception.
-CP solver void post(ConsistencyLevel consistencyLevel) This method is used to post the constraint and also specifies a consistency level that controls the propagation strength of this constraint (see below ).
+CP solver void post(ConsistencyLevel consistencyLevel) This method is used to post the constraint and also specifies a consistency level that controls the propagation strength of this constraint (see below).
 If the posting was unsuccessful, this method throws a runtime exception.
-CP solver optional Constraint and (Constraint c) This method creates a new constraint "and" that is satisfied only when "this" constraint and the parameter-constraint "c" are both satisfied CP solver Constraint or(Constraint c) This method creates a new constraint "and" that is satisfied only when at least one of two constraints "this" or the parameter-constraint "c" is satisfied CP solver Constraint implies (Constraint c) This method creates a new constraint that states: if this constraint is satisfied then parameter-constraint "c" should also CP solver be satisfied Constraint negation () This method creates a new constraint that is satisfied if and only if this constraint is not satisfied Common or CP solver VarBool asBool () This optional method returns a new constrained boolean variable that is equal 1 (true) if the constraint is satisfied and equals 0 (false) if it is violated.
-CP solver optional
+CP solver optional Constraint and (Constraint c) This method creates a new constraint "and" that is satisfied only when "this" constraint and the parameter-constraint "c" are both satisfied CP solver Constraint or (Constraint c) This method creates a new constraint "and" that is satisfied only when at least one of two constraints "this" or the parameter-constraint "c" is satisfied CP solver Constraint implies(Constraint c) This method creates a new constraint that states: if this constraint is satisfied then parameter-constraint "c" should also be satisfied CP solver Constraint negation() This method creates a new constraint that is satisfied if and only if this constraint is not satisfied Common or CP solver VarBool asBool() This optional method returns a new constrained boolean variable that is equal 1 (true) if the constraint is satisfied and equals 0 (false) if it is violated.
+CP solver optional level by using the method getImpl().
+While it violates a solver independence principle, in certain situations a user still may want to take an advantage of a selected CP solver by casting implementation objects to solver specific constraint classes and using them directly with additional methods provided by this particular solver.